microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Partner programs.md

 ## Cybersecurity Investment (CSI)

-The Cybersecurity Investment is a partner investment initiative that is designed to accelerate M365 security sales and Security ACR consumption through go-to market motions with customers.
+The **Cybersecurity Investment** is a partner investment initiative that is designed to accelerate M365 security sales and Security ACR consumption through go-to market motions with customers.
 The goal is to provide partners with pre-sales assets, resources, and incentives to drive Microsoft Security products first while continuing to build and position their own managed and deployment services on top of the Microsoft portfolio.

 #### Benefits

 - Pre-sales incentives
 - Sales advisory incentives
-- Access to additional GTM motions ***(e.g., qualification for MXDR verification and MISA)***
+- Access to additional GTM motions ***(qualification for MXDR verification and MISA)***
-- Fast Track Security Engagement (e.g., receive referrals for accounts needing security deployment and usage)
+- Fast Track Security Engagement (receive referrals for accounts needing security deployment and usage)
-- Dedicated readiness support (e.g., materials to facilitate pre-sales)
+- Dedicated readiness support (materials to facilitate pre-sales)

 #### Eligibility

-***Partners must be nominated for CSI through the Global Partner Solutions team.**
+***Partners must be nominated for CSI through the Global Partner Solutions team.***

 The following specializations are **required** for eligibility to participate in Cybersecurity Investment (CSI):